Healthcare Training Institute - Quality Education since 1979

-On the last track, we discussed three steps to help clients overcome their anxiety over travel.
-These three stages are Motivation; Pleasurable Tie-Ins; and lessening anticipatory anxiety.
+In the last section, we discussed three steps to help clients overcome their anxiety over travel.
+These three stages are motivation; pleasurable tie-ins; and lessening anticipatory anxiety.

 As you know, a client’s daily life can affect the frequency and intensity of their panic attacks.

 ♦ Benefits of Exercise